-A person suffering a reprisal has legal protection under the PID Act.
-Any information about reprisals at the University should immediately be referred to the Director, Human Resources and will be to be treated in accordance with this policy.
-All managers and supervisors of the University are under an obligation to notify the Director, Human Resources if they believe any staff member is suffering detriment as a result of making a public interest disclosure.
+A person suffering a reprisal has legal protection under the Act.
+Any information about reprisals at the University should immediately be referred to the Director, Human Resources and will be treated in accordance with this policy.
+All managers and supervisors of the University are under an obligation to notify the Director, Human Resources if they believe any staff member is suffering detriment as a result of making a Public Interest Disclosure.

 Where it is established that reprisal action is occurring, the University will take all steps possible to stop that activity from occurring.
 The nature of the action that will be taken is dependent upon the circumstances and seriousness of the reprisals.
 Staff found to have engaged in reprisals will be the subject of disciplinary action.

-The University will ensure that annual reporting obligations are met and that public interest disclosures received are recorded in the public interest disclosures database.
+The University will ensure that annual reporting obligations are met and that public interest disclosures received are recorded in the Public Interest Disclosure database.

-All record-keeping and reporting must comply with the legislative and administrative requirements of the PID Act and the University’s policy on record-keeping.
+All record keeping and reporting must comply with the legislative and administrative requirements of the Act and the University’s policy on record keeping.